Banking & Finance 2024

 A new act regarding financial agreements entered into force in Norway on 1 January 2023, bringing with it certain changes as regards waiver of defences language in Norwegian guarantee and security documents.
 Logical changes have therefore been introduced to protect the robustness of guarantees and security granted by guarantors and third parties, although it could be argued that the practical effect is negligible.

 Norway has rules whereby loan terms which are unreasonable as compared to the service provided can be void and not binding on the borrower.
 However, the rule has had a limited application in practice, and it would normally not come into play in agreements with a professional credit provider.
 The agreement is generally meant as a safety net and follows from the general contractual principles of Norwegian law relating to non-enforceability of unreasonable contract terms.
-Applicability of this rule is determined on a case-by-case basis, and there is, for example, no specific interest rate which is the maximum permitted rate under law.
-Based on comments from credit card providers to the preparatory works and responses from the ministry, the rule would, however, prevent the credit card provider from unreasonably increasing the interest rate towards customers (who already pay a high interest rate on credit card debt) if the credit card provider knows the customer has no alternative ways to refinance the credit card debt.
+Applicability of this rule is determined on a case-by-case basis, and there is, for example, no specific interest rate which is the maximum permitted rate under law to refinance the credit card debt.

 For companies with financial instruments admitted to trading on Oslo Børs, Euronext Expand and Euronext Growth, financial contracts must be publicly disclosed if they constitute inside information pursuant to the EU Market Abuse Regulation.
 Furthermore, companies with financial instruments admitted to trading on Oslo Børs and Euronext Expand must publicly disclose the issuance of new loans, including any related guarantees or collateral, pursuant to the rules of the Oslo Stock Exchange, regardless of whether this constitutes inside information.

-With effect from 1 July 2021 payments from a Norwegian borrower are subject to withholding taxes on payments of interest under loans between certain related parties located in low tax jurisdictions.
+With effect from 1 July 2021 payments of interest by a Norwegian borrower may be subject to withholding taxes if made to the borrower’s related parties located in low tax jurisdictions.
 The purpose of the rule is to prevent profit shifting out of Norway which erodes the basis for the Norwegian tax regime.
-The withholding tax on interest does not apply to interest payments to non-related lenders, however.
-Please note that the withholding also applies to some lease payments (thereby ensuring that for capital assets, it is not possible to circumvent the rules by leasing the asset into Norway from a low tax jurisdiction).
+The withholding obligation also applies to some lease payments (thereby ensuring that for capital assets, it is not possible to circumvent the rules by leasing the asset into Norway from a low tax jurisdiction).
+However, no withholding tax on interest will apply to interest payments made to lenders which are not related parties of the borrower.

 In general, Norway is a creditor-friendly jurisdiction when it comes to costs.
 The withholding tax legislation would not apply to ordinary, third-party lenders and the costs of obtaining security in Norway are limited to nominal registration fees.
 There are no stamp fees or duties for lenders which are calculated based on the loan amount or the value of the underlying asset.

-Such concerns are not relevant in Norway, as the tax rules and withholding tax issues are minimal (as above).
+Such concerns are not relevant in Norway, as the tax rules and withholding tax issues are minimal (as discussed in 4.1 Withholding Tax and 4.2 Other Taxes, Duties, Charges or Tax Considerations).
 Further, FATCA issues are solved by way of information exchange agreements between Norwegian and US authorities.
-Please note, however, the strict regulatory requirement for lending into Norway, which also limits the role of smaller banks in the Norwegian market (since these banks can at the outset not provide financing into Norway, unless an exception from the licensing requirements can be relied upon).
+However, the strict regulatory requirement for lending into Norway limits the role of smaller banks in the Norwegian market (since these banks can at the outset not provide financing into Norway, unless an exception from the licensing requirements can be relied upon).

 A security package typically consists of: